aixunayaa/aixunayaa/README.md

 - 👀 I’m interested in: expand my knowledges.
 - 🌱 I’m currently learning: java, POO.
 - 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me: texting me
+- 📫 How to reach me: texting me please
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: on the line 5